 Interview

-Some questions for Thomas Ito, 49, translator and expert in Japanese-German communication:
+A few questions for Thomas Ito, 49, translator and expert in Japanese-German communication:

-I think that most Germans love their country and are proud of its achievements insofar as it should be clever to praise “typical German” things, e.g. the highway, German beer, a good German sausage…and certainly Goethe!
-However, Hitler should possibly not be mentioned.
-He is considerably embarassing for Germans, and the average German would rather not talk about him.
+I think most Germans love their country.
+And they are proud of its achievements.
+In this respect, it might be wise to praise “typical German things”: The autobahn, for example, German beer, good German sausage…and Goethe, of course!
+Hitler, on the other hand, should not be mentioned if possible: He is quite embarrassing to Germans, and the common German doesn’t particularly like to talk about him.

 A tip for better team meetings with German colleagues?

-The key towards understanding Germans?
+The key to understanding the Germans?

-The German author, Heinrich Heine, once wrote something like this: “The German spirit and German nature may be able to heal the world.”
-And this sentence is deeply impressed in the Germans´collective DNA: they are often very self-absorbed.
-In case of doubt, lots of patience and understanding for this little “tick” will help when the German counterpart again wants to know or be able to do everything better.
-If you just let him/her do them, the German will recognize early enough when s/he is on the wrong track…And then s/he will really be most grateful for any constructive suggestions on how to do them better.
+“The world shall once again recover from the German spirit and German nature.”
+Heinrich Heine once wrote, and this sentence has become deeply engraved in the collective DNA of Germans: they are often very full of themselves.
+When in doubt, the only thing that helps is a lot of patience and understanding for this little “tic” when the German counterpart wants to know everything better, wants to be better.
+If you just let them do it, the German will recognize soon enough when they are getting it wrong…and is then usually genuinely grateful for constructive suggestions on how to do it better.

 Room for optimization: Leadership